- Plan ahead and purchase your Timed Entry Permit/Reservation up to one month in advance of the day(s) you plan to visit.

 The Annual Park Pass is currently $70, so if you’re coming more than once, it pays for itself.

-The park has a “Day Use Pass” valid for one day only and costs $25.
-Also, if you walk in or take the Shuttle Bus, a fee of $20 per person is charged, good for 7 days.
+The park has a “Day Use Pass” valid for one day only and costs $30.
+Also, if you walk in or take the Shuttle Bus, a fee of $15 per person is charged.

 The Senior Pass covers entrance fees for the pass holder and passengers in a non-commercial vehicle, and a 50% discount on some fees like camping, boat launch, swimming.
-You must get your pass in person at the Park.
+You must get your pass in person at the Park entrance stations, payable by credit or debit card, by showing a valid ID.

 The Keyhole Route, Longs Peak’s classic mountaineering route, is open for hiking for only a short time most summers.
 In an average year, park rangers consider the route non-technical July 14 to September 15 when free from ice and snow.
 You’ll cross enormous vertical rock races and encounter narrow ledges, loose rock, and steep cliffs, and will need to scramble on all fours.